Last updated: 26 May 2023 & medically reviewed by Hailey Shafir

-Yet, they do exist.
-People have displayed addictive tendencies from behaviors towards pornography, sex, gambling, and even the internet.
-Those who do not seek additional gratification from these activities may find it difficult to understand how others can develop compulsions towards them.
-For those who do experience the enhanced pleasure following such activities, addictions can form for those behaviors, and the same struggles and negative impacts from substance abuse can occur.
+For those who do experience enhanced pleasure following such activities, addictions can form for those behaviors, and the same struggles and negative impacts from substance abuse can occur.
 The desire for the ‘high’ those certain activities can produce may become so intense that symptoms resembling withdrawal can appear, even if they do not engage in that activity regularly.

-Behavioral addictions such as sex, porn, shopping, work, eating, and many others are not recognized as traditional addictions like substance abuse.
+Behavioral addictions such as sex, porn, shopping, work, eating, and many others are not recognized as substance addictions opioids, cocaine, or alcohol.
 This disregard has caused controversy in the field of addiction, with many of the experts campaigning for their recognition.